 By April 1999 there were approximately 1 billion SMS's sent every month in Europe alone.
-And the growth has been tremendous, since worldwide over 15 billion SMS's were sent per month by December 2000.
+And the growth has been tremendous, as worldwide over 1 billion SMS's were sent every day by October 2001.
 Messaging as a concept and as a data service has been extremely well received by consumers and it has become a very profitable business for network operators.
 Therefore, as a follower of the massive success and development path of SMS also MMS is expected to be a major attraction.